 The orientation program gives a good overview of the site's history.
-The program lasts 23 minutes.
-Groups of 10 or less may watch the program in the auditorium in the museum.
-Larger groups may request to view the program in a larger room on the second floor of the visitor center.
-Arrangements should be made in advance for the larger room.
+The program lasts 23 minutes and is played in the large auditorium on the second floor of the infantry barracks museum

 Exhibits-Indoor and Outdoor